Eugene writes a variety of articles on The Arena Group network of sites, covering topics such as gardening, DIY, photography, and STEM.

 Usually this is automatic and webpages are eventually crawled and indexed by Google.
 In any case, you can submit your webpage URL to Google

 - Post your Page on Social Media Let everyone know about your page on social media sites such as Facebook, Twitter, Redgage, and Google+.

 - Join Communities You can join "communities" on Google+ or "groups" on Facebook and post tips or links back to your Google+ profile/webpage.
 Alternatively, create your own community, invite contacts and build ties

 - Pin Images on Pinterest If your page includes an image, you can "pin" it to a board on the Pinterest.com website and this will link back to your page.
 Flipboard is a bookmarking site similar to Pinterest and has the potential to generate a spike, albeit temporary, in traffic, if a user with lots of followers "flips" your page

-- Tweet About Your Page Use hashtags with your tweets to categorise them.
-Now the problem with tweeting is that if your followers follow lots of other people, your tweet can get lost in their feed, unless they specifically check your account and your tweets.
-However if lots of people re-tweet, your twitter post can potentially go viral giving you lots of exposure
+- Tweet About Your Page Use hashtags with your tweets to categorize them.
+Now the problem with tweeting is that if your followers follow lots of other people, your tweet can get lost in their feed unless they specifically check your account and your tweets.
+However if lots of people re-tweet, your Twitter post can potentially go viral giving you lots of exposure

 Social bookmarking may drive direct traffic to your page.
-However Google has become wise to self-promotion on these type of sites so backlinks have become devalued and no longer have the same affect on page ranking as they used to.
+However, Google has become wise to self-promotion on these types of sites so backlinks have become devalued and no longer have the same effect on page ranking as they used to.

 Question/Answer Sites and Forums